BDC Hamburger Icon

 What is a Schedule K-1 tax form?

-A Schedule K-1 tax form is found within IRS Form 1065 — it is the form you’ll use to report your partnership’s net income for the tax year in question.
-Partners in a partnership or LLC will each receive a Schedule K-1 from the partnership.
+A Schedule K-1 tax form is part of IRS Form 1065, which reports a partnership’s net income for a specific tax year.
+Each partner in a partnership or LLC receives a Schedule K-1 from the partnership.

 FYIDid you know

-Each partner should use a K-1 form to inform the IRS of their individual share of the company’s losses, credits and deductions.
+Each partner should use their K-1 form to report their share of the partnership's losses, credits and deductions to the IRS.

 Who has to file a K-1 tax form?

 All partnerships must file K-1 tax forms for each partner as part of their tax returns.
-Additionally, the partners must include a K-1 tax form with their individual tax return whether they are a partner in a general partnership, limited partnership, limited liability partnership or an LLC taxed as a partnership.
+Additionally, each partner must include a K-1 tax form with their individual tax return, whether they are in a general partnership, limited partnership, limited liability partnership or an LLC taxed as a partnership.
 You must also file a Schedule K-1 if you’re a shareholder in an S corporation.

 Partners must file Schedule K-1 forms because partnerships are taxed as pass-through entities.
-In this type of structure, a company’s profits and losses “pass through” the partnership to all of the partners without being taxed.
-Schedule K-1 quantifies this profit or loss.
-It also clarifies how much of your partnership’s loss or income you should include in your personal tax returns.
+In this structure, a company’s profits and losses “pass through” to the partners without being taxed at the business level.
+Schedule K-1 quantifies this profit or loss and clarifies how much of the partnership’s income or loss each partner should include in their personal tax returns.

 K-1 forms for business partnerships

-Since the co-owners of a business partnership pay taxes on the company’s income and the business itself does not, the partnership must file several Schedule K-1 forms.
-This way, each partner’s share of taxable profits or losses is properly recorded for both the company and the individual owners.
+Since a partnership’s co-owners pay taxes on the company’s income — and the business itself doesn’t — the partnership must file a Schedule K-1 form for each partner.
+This ensures each partner’s share of taxable profits or losses is correctly recorded for the company and its owners.

 Additionally, each partner must receive a copy of their Schedule K-1 for use in their personal tax returns.
-Although this arrangement may feel tedious or confusing, filing and distributing K-1s is easy.
-Here are a few examples to clarify the process.
+Although this arrangement may feel tedious or confusing, filing and distributing K-1s is straightforward.

 Did You Know?Did you know

 By default, your LLC is a partnership, but you can file IRS paperwork to register it as another type of federal business structure.
-Whether you need to complete a Schedule K-1 form for your LLC taxation depends on this structure.
-If your company is a C corporation or sole proprietorship, it does not need to file a Schedule K-1.
+Whether your LLC needs to file a Schedule K-1 form depends on its tax classification.
+If your company is taxed as a C corporation or a sole proprietorship, you do not need to file Schedule K-1 forms.
 In all other cases, K-1 forms are required.

 K-1 forms for trust and estate beneficiaries